Skip to Main Content

 NSU Community Members:

-• When patrons are ready to check out circulating books, CDs, and videos, they should bring the items along with their NSU ID cards to the circulation desk.
+• When patrons are ready to check out circulating print and audiovisual items, they should bring the items along with their NSU ID cards to the circulation desk.

 Public Patrons:

-• Public patrons unaffiliated with NSU are required to complete a Patron Lending Card application prior to checking out circulating books, CDs, and videos.
+• Public patrons unaffiliated with NSU are required to complete a Patron Lending Card application prior to checking out circulating print and audiovisual items.
 Public patrons must present their card at the circulation desk when checking out items.

 Lending Periods and Renewals